-Croatia: Amlin Holdings Holland to sue Gov for obstruction of their CHP investment project2.
-February 2016. / SEE Energy News
+Croatia: Amlin Holdings Holland to sue Gov for obstruction of their CHP investment project, SEE Energy News

 Dutch company Amlin Holding is starting the legal procedure against Croatia in European courts for the obstruction of their biomass CHP plant investment project.